This cheesy Crab Dip is so easy to make; it makes the perfect quick and elegant party appetizer.

 Please check the recipe card below for a detailed, printable ingredient list.

-There are some who will say that only fresh crab meat will do.
+Some will say that only fresh crab meat will do.
 I don't.
-I've used canned crab meat for years and have received nothing but praise for this recipe.
+I've used canned crab meat for years and received praise for this recipe.

-CREAMY BASE - The creamy base for this dip is a combination of softened cream cheese and sour cream.
+CREAMY BASE - This dip's creamy base combines softened cream cheese and sour cream.
 It's the perfect combination of creaminess with a subtle bit of tanginess.

 CHEESES - You can use whichever Cheddar cheese you like best.
 I like the pungent, earthy flavor of extra-sharp Cheddar cheese.
 This also goes well with the rich and bold flavors of the grated Parmesan cheese.

 SPICES - We already have a lot of flavors working for us.
-And in order to keep things simple, I like to add only three spices to my dip:
+And to keep things simple, I like to add only three spices to my dip: